DeltaDynamo/DeltaDynamo.github.io/_blog/java/part1_oops/OOPS1.md

 #### 🧠 Intuition

 > Think of a **coffee machine**.
-We push a button to get coffee, but the internal wiring, boiling process, pressure systems—all are hidden.
+We push a button to get coffee, but the internal wiring, boiling process, pressure systems - all are hidden.
 > We don’t need to know how it works to use it.
 That’s **encapsulation**.

 In Java, **encapsulation is about hiding internal data and exposing only what’s necessary while providing controlled access to the internal state of an object** using: